ApeWorX/ape/docs/userguides/accounts.md

 Ape will then prompt you whether you want to show your mnemonic.

-If you do not want to see your mnemonic you can select `n` or alternatively you can use the `--hide-mnemonic` flag.
+If you do not want to see your mnemonic you can select `n` or alternatively you can use the `--hide-mnemonic` option.

 ```bash
 ape accounts generate <ALIAS> --hide-mnemonic